dipy/dipy/doc/installation.rst

 Installation
 ############

-dipy_ is in active development at the moment.
+dipy_ is in active development.
 You can install it from our latest release, but you may find that the release has gotten well behind the current development - at least - we hope so - if we're developing fast enough!

 If you want install the latest and greatest from the bleeding edge of the development, skip to :ref:`from-source`.
 If you just want to install a released